davidtys/railstheman/README.md

 <a href='http://rubyonrails.org/'>Rails</a> editor for the <a href='http://middlemanapp.com/basics/blogging/'>middleman blog</a>

-Manage your articles in your browser.
+Have a rich editor to write your articles in middleman and sort them in list.

 ![Alt demo](readme/railstheman-index.jpg)